 The ASRC offers English classes for all levels from beginner to intermediate in the mornings and afternoons at ASRC Footscray and ASRC Dandenong.
 You can also access IELTS preparation classes and English tutoring at home for those who meet eligibility for this service.

-You may be able to access a caseworker at the ASRC who can advocate for your welfare and refer you to internal and external services in the community.
-The ASRC also offers counselling and mental health support for people experiencing grief, trauma and loss.
+If you are new to the ASRC or are a current member you may be able to access a caseworker at the ASRC who can provide you with information, provide you with support and advocate for your welfare and refer you to other ASRC services and external services in the community.

 The ASRC runs a number of sports, arts and recreation programs that connect people seeking asylum from all social and cultural backgrounds.
 There are also special programs for youth and women.
 As part of these programs, members can join groups and activities like soccer, swimming, playing and learning music and social outings for parents and children.